-Here on Vernal Vibe Rise, we recognize that pigs are intelligent, friendly, and curious animals–and we treat them as such.
-We find Ossabaws to be very personable pigs and fun to work with, even if they are sometimes more of a challenge to manage due to their high-spiritedness.
+Here on Vernal Vibe Rise, I recognize that pigs are intelligent, friendly, and curious animals–and I treat them as such.
+I find Ossabaws to be very personable pigs and fun to work with, even if they are sometimes more of a challenge to manage due to their high-spiritedness.
 They exhibit true joy when rooting or running through the woods and the community within a group of Ossabaws is often palpable.
 The sows are careful and protective mothers, and their piglets are hardy and exuberant.
 Of course, Ossabaw pork is stellar–and it is widely regarded as the gold standard for charcuterie and dry-curing.

 Vernal Vibe Rise has Ossabaw Island Hogs for sale, including piglets and proven breeding stock, feeders, and USDA-inspected pork (processed at an Animal Welfare Approved facility) by the cut.

 Ossabaws, as they are commonly called, were most likely introduced to Ossabaw Island (off the coast of Georgia) by the Spaniards in the 16th century.
 They lived without intervention on the Island for hundreds of years before various universities and historic foundations such as Mount Vernon and Colonial Williamsburg began to use Ossabaw Island Pigs for study and demonstration.

 Slow Food USA’s Ark of Taste lists Ossabaw pork in its catalog of heritage foods in danger of extinction.